 So as per your expectation, the budget is good and the index moves to 6,900.
 You can now book your profits, and exit the trade at a 300 points profit!
 Trades such as these are possible through what is known as the ‘Derivative’ segment of the markets.
 We are probably a bit early to explore derivatives, but for now, do remember that index trading is possible through the derivative markets.

 Portfolio Hedging – Investors usually build a portfolio of securities.
 A typical portfolio contains 10 – 12 stocks which they would have bought from a long term perspective.
 While the stocks are held from a long term perspective they could foresee a prolonged adverse movement in the market (2008) which could potentially erode the capital in the portfolio.
 In such a situation, investors can use the index to hedge the portfolio.
 We will explore this topic in the risk management module.

 7.4 – Index construction methodology

 Based on the selection procedure the list of stocks is populated.
 Each stock in the index should be assigned a certain weightage.
-Weightage in simpler terms define how much importance a certain stock in the index gets compared to the others.
-For example if ITC Limited has 7.6% weightage on Nifty 50 index, then it is as good as saying the that the 7.6% of Nifty’s movement can be attributed to ITC.
+Weightage in simpler terms defines how much importance a certain stock in the index gets compared to the others.
+For example, if ITC Limited has 7.6% weightage on the Nifty 50 index, then it is as good as saying that the 7.6% of Nifty’s movement can be attributed to ITC.

 The obvious question is – How do we assign weights to the stock that make up the Index?

-There are many ways to assign weights but the Indian stock exchange follows a method called free float market capitalization.
-The weights are assigned based on the free float market capitalization of the company, larger the market capitalization, higher the weight.
+There are many ways to assign weights but the Indian stock exchange follows a method called free-float market capitalization.
+The weights are assigned based on the free-float market capitalization of the company, the larger the market capitalization, the higher is the weight.